Powys County Council: Cabinet

-2017-2022
+2022–present

 Premises

 The council has its headquarters at County Hall on Spa Road East in Llandrindod Wells, which opened in 1990.
-The site was formerly occupied by the Pump House Hotel, which had been the meeting place of the former Radnorshire County Council from 1889 and then served as both the offices and meeting place of Powys Council Council following the local government reorganisation in 1974.
+The site was formerly occupied by the Pump House Hotel, which had been the meeting place of the former Radnorshire County Council from 1889 and then served as both the offices and meeting place of Powys County Council following the local government reorganisation in 1974.
 The old building was found to be structurally unstable in the late 1980s and it was decided to build a new county hall on the same site.

 The council also has three area offices, being one inherited from each of the three former districts abolished in 1996: